 It is a peptide that is secreted by your stomach that stimulates your appetite.

 When your stomach is empty, Ghrelin is produced to signal to your brain that you are hungry and need to eat.

 As you would expect, Ghrelin levels are high before meals, and low after finishing meals.

-With growth hormone releasing peptides (GHRP’s) and growth hormone secretagogues (like MK-677) they function by stimulating the pituitary gland to pulse out GH.
+Growth hormone releasing peptides (GHRP’s) and growth hormone secretagogues (like MK-677) function by stimulating the pituitary gland to pulse out GH.

-However, with these GHRP’s and MK-677, they also have a very significant effect on Ghrelin.
+These GHRP’s and MK-677 also have a very significant effect on Ghrelin.